Security considerations

 Security testing

-Snow recognizes the importance of keeping the browser extensions secure as they are deployed to end-user computers and have access to websites the users visit.
-Therefore, Snow has started a bug bounty program, where security researchers are rewarded for finding and reporting security issues within the extensions.
+Flexera recognizes the importance of keeping the browser extensions secure as they are deployed to end-user computers and have access to websites the users visit.
+Therefore, Flexera has started a bug bounty program, where security researchers are rewarded for finding and reporting security issues within the extensions.
 This facilitates continuous security assessment of the latest changes to the cloud application metering extensions.